the Garbage Collection Bibliography

 [haga96] Tom Hagan.
 Not just a stopgap.
 Information Week, January 1996.

-[hagg01] Daniel Häggander, Per Liden, and Lars Lundberg.
+[hagg01] Daniel Häggander, Per Lidén, and Lars Lundberg.
 A method for automatic optimization of dynamic memory management in C++.
-In Proceedings of ICPP'01 30th International Conference on Parallel Processing, Valencia, Spain, September 2001.
+In ICPP 2001 [ICPP01], 2001.
 Available here.

 [hagg98] Daniel Häggander and Lars Lundberg.
 Optimizing dynamic memory management in a multithreaded application executing on a multiprocessor.
-In Proceedings of ICPP'98 27th International Conference on Parallel Processing, Minneapolis, MN, August 1998.
+In ICPP 1998 [ICPP98], 1998.
 Available here.

 [hagg99] Daniel Häggander and Lars Lundberg.
 Memory allocation prevented telecommunication application to be parallelized for better database utilization.
-In Proceedings of PART'99 6th International Australasian Conference on Parallel and Real-Time Systems, Melbourne, November 1999.
+In 6th International Australasian Conference on Parallel and Real-Time Systems (PART), Melbourne, November 1999.
 Available here.

 [hagg00] Daniel Häggander and Lars Lundberg.
 Attacking the dynamic memory problem for SMPs.
-In Proceedings of PDCS'2000 13th International Conference on Parallel and Distributed Computing System, 2000.
+In 13th International Conference on Parallel and Distributed Computing System (PDCS), 2000.

 [hall02] Niels Hallenberg, Martin Elsman, and Mads Tofte.
 Combining region inference and garbage collection.
 In PLDI 2002 [PLDI02], 2002, pages 141-152.
 Available here.